fallahn/crogine/samples/golf/mod_kit/course_format.md

-        skybox = "assets/golf/images/skybox/sky.ccm" //a path to the skybox to use when the course is loaded billboard_model = "assets/golf/models/shrubbery.cmt" //path to the model definition for the billboard file containing the trees/shrubs billboard_sprites = "assets/golf/sprites/shrubbery.spt" //path to the spritesheet containing the sprite definitions for each billboard in the billboard model instnace_model = "assets/golf/models/reeds+large.cmt" //optional path to a model which is instanced around the water's edge.
-Defaults to reeds if this is omitted grass = 1,0.5,0,1 //surrounding grass colour.
+        skybox = "assets/golf/images/skybox/sky.ccm" //a path to the skybox to use when the course is loaded billboard_model = "assets/golf/models/shrubbery.cmt" //path to the model definition for the billboard file containing the trees/shrubs billboard_sprites = "assets/golf/sprites/shrubbery.spt" //path to the spritesheet containing the sprite definitions for each billboard in the billboard model instance_model = "assets/golf/models/reeds_large.cmt" //optional path to a model which is instanced around the water's edge.
+Defaults to reeds if this is omitted clouds = "assets/golf/sprites/clouds.spt" //optional path to a sprite sheet containing cloud sprites.
+These are used for the dynamic clouds. grass = 1,0.5,0,1 //surrounding grass colour.
 This is optional and will default to dark green from the colordome-32 palette grass_tint = 1.0, 1.0, 0.5, 1 //affects the colour of the noise applied to the grass colour.
 This is optional, by default just darkens the grass colour audio = "assets/golf/sound/ambience.xas" //optional path to a crogine audioscape file for environment sounds (see below)